SlowDash integrates Python scripts written by users, with features including:

 venv

-SlowPy provides an unified interface to connect external software
+SlowPy provides a unified interface to connect external software

 systems and hardware devices; everything will be mapped into a single